Lactose Free Milk That Also Tastes Great

 Testers immediately reported that Dairyland and Lactantia lactose free milk tasted very similar to each other and had a sweeter taste than regular milk.
 Interestingly, our taste testers also unanimously agreed that all Natrel milk did not have the familiar sweet taste normally associated with lactose free milk.

-Given that our panelists were made up of dietitians, we were all curious to find out how Natrel was able to use sweeter ingredients in their milk but not have the final product taste as sweet.
+Given that our panelists were made up of dietitians, we were all curious to find out how Natrel does not taste as sweet.
 A quick glance at the Natrel nutrition labels show that there is indeed less sugar in each serving of their lactose free milk as compared to other brands (lactose free or not).
 Typically, most milk products contain 12 grams of sugar per serving.
 We were surprised to find that the Natrel 0% and 1% products contained only 8 grams of sugar and the 3.25% version contained 7 grams.
 This is probably the main reason that the Natrel products did not taste as sweet as other lactose free milk.

 After trying the various samples a few times, our tasters could tell the difference between Natrel lactose free 3.25% and the regular lactose-containing Dairyland Organic 3.25% milk.
 However, the difference we detected was not obvious and it took some time to really figure out if there was indeed a slight difference.
 As a group, we decided that the difference was not significant and that if a typical consumer did not try both products side-by-side, it would be difficult to tell any difference at all.

-When comparing the Natrel lactose free 3.25% to the regular lactose-containing whole milk, in addition to less sugar, we noticed that the Natrel product also contained 5 additional grams of protein per serving!
+When comparing the Natrel lactose free 3.25% to the regular lactose-containing whole milk, in addition to less sugar (and hence less net carb), we noticed that the Natrel product also contained more protein per serving!
 This is good news for anyone looking to add more protein into your diet.

 There you have it.
 The results are in and it is clear that Natrel has come up with a unique line of lactose free milk that can safely be substituted for regular milk, as well as in recipes calling for regular milk.